kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I've been invited to attend JP Morgan's Advancing Black Pathways in Data Science event
 - I'm showing a pop-up book related to Maths that I made a while ago at Brown's SUMS event, for PI day, under the theme "Math and Illusion" :)
 - I'm taking an Artificial Worldbuilding class on genetic algorithms, cellular automata and reinforcement learning through Hyperlink Academy
+- I participated (1 of 20) in the AI and Cybersecurity workshop at the Alan Turing Institute
+- I have been invited to speak on a panel at the Alcol Conference 2021

 ## 2020